 General Liability Insurance for Contractors is very necessary for the protection of your company.
-It covers you if you are sued for negligence that causes bodily injury or damages the property of another.
+It covers you if sued for negligence that causes bodily injury or damages the property of another.
 Coronavirus has raised an interesting question.
-Would you be covered if you are sued by someone that contracts coronavirus at your place of business?
+Would you be covered if sued by someone that contracts coronavirus at your place of business?

 General Liability Insurance and Coronavirus

-There are still a number of questions to be answered in relation to liability coverage and the coronavirus pandemic.
-It is important to read the wording in your specific policy to see if there are any exclusions that mean you are not covered if a claim related to coronavirus arises.
+There are still a number of questions in relation to liability coverage and the coronavirus pandemic.
+It is important to read the wording in your specific policy.
+See if there are any exclusions that mean underinsurance if a claim related to coronavirus arises.
 Speaking with your insurance carrier or agent will also give you further clarity.

 What Coverage Does General Liability Insurance for Contractors Provide?